 Um…China has emperors?
 Okay…

 I wasn’t kidding.
-Big Boss comes up with some doozies.
+My son comes up with some doozies.
 This came to him while we were outside getting our daily dose of vitamin D. He was pedaling up and down the street when he shouted out this Emperor of China randomness.
 It’s a mystery what thoughts aligned in his brain to lead him to this question.
 I promise you my brain has never had this thought.
 Ever.
 Unless it once did and my mom was just super successful at repressing curiosity.
 Now that’s a strong possibility.

 I also cannot discount the role that “the smart one’s” genes are playing in all of this.
 It sounds suspiciously like a thought he might have.

 Everyone thinks having a smart kid with a precocious nature sounds like a great idea.
 It’s not.
 There’s too much work involved.

 Now the kid that eats paste…he’s the one you want.
 He’ll grow out of eating paste.
 Chances are the kid asking questions will NEVER grow out of it.
 I present you with exhibit A…my husband.

 Suddenly I feel a deep bond with my mother-in-law.
 This is exactly what her life must have been like raising “the smart one.”